DefiLlama/yield-server/README.md

 module.exports = {
   timetravel: false,
   apy: apy, // Main function, returns pools
-  url: 'https://example.com/pools', // Link to page with pools };
+  url: 'https://example.com/pools', // Link to page with pools (Only required if you do not provide url's for each pool) };
 ```